-TFSME was agreed by the BoE’s Monetary Policy Committee as part of a host of “timely and powerful” measures to counter the impact of coronavirus on the UK economy, Mark Carney, the bank’s governor, told a press conference last week.
+TFSME was agreed by the BoE’s Monetary Policy Committee as part of a host of “timely and powerful” measures to counter the impact of coronavirus on the UK economy, Mark Carney, the then bank’s governor, told a press conference earlier this month.

 Simon Goldie, head of asset finance at the FLA, welcomed the government’s fiscal stimulus and monetary initiatives targeting SME funding.

 He said non-banks were perfectly placed to lend to SMEs and the BoE needed reminding of this fact: “There are lots of other funders out there.
 They are ready to lend or are already funding.
 So let’s extend this to them too.”

 He said it was worth keeping in mind that non-banks come in various business model types and company sizes and so can often be a suitable fit for SMEs.

 In approximate terms, non-bank lenders make up over 50% of the FLA’s membership.
 Non-banks, along with traditional banks and challenger bank lenders, are all hugely involved in asset finance and leasing.

 Governor’s Covid-19 tool kit